-Cable laying works of the project are expected to begin in autumn 2016 and the grid connection works are slated for completion by the end of 2018, while first power is expected in 2020.
+Cable laying works of the project are expected to begin in autumn 2016, grid connection works are slated for completion by the end of 2018 and first power is expected in 2020.

 Anholt Offshore Wind Farm is a large-scale wind farm being built between Djursland and the island of Anholt in the Kattegat.

-Danish national transmission operator Energinet.dk, Germany’s 50 Hertz (formerly Vattenfall Europe Transmission), and Sweden’s Svenska Kraftnät partnered to develop a unique offshore electricity grid (common grid solution) in the Kriegers Flak region.
+Danish national transmission operator Energinet, Germany’s 50 Hertz (formerly Vattenfall Europe Transmission) and Sweden’s Svenska Kraftnät partnered to develop a unique offshore electricity grid (common grid solution) in the Kriegers Flak region.

 The common grid solution will be the world’s first international offshore power grid, which will use cables to exchange electricity between Denmark, Sweden, and Germany.

-Germany is constructing the 288MW Baltic offshore wind farm 2 in the Kriegers Flak area, approximately 32km north of the island of Rügen, as part of the project.
+Germany is constructing the 288MW Baltic offshore wind farm two in the Kriegers Flak area, approximately 32km north of the island of Rügen, as part of the project.